How to Play Blackjack

 What is a Blackjack?

 A Blackjack is a hand that totals 21 on your first 2 initial cards dealt to you which consist an Ace and a 10 value card.
-A Blackjack is an automatic win unless the Dealer also have a Blackjack which will result in a push.
-A winning Blackjack hand is paid with the odds of 3 to 2 or 6 to 5, odds will be clearly stated on the table layout.
+A Blackjack is an automatic win unless the Dealer also has a Blackjack which will result in a push.
+A winning Blackjack hand is paid at the odds of 3 to 2, or 6 to 5, odds will be clearly stated on the table layout.
 There is no Blackjack payout if the hand has been split.
-If the Dealer has Blackjack, it is an automatic win for the Dealer and no cards will be drawn.
+If the dealer has Blackjack, it is an automatic win for the dealer and no cards will be drawn.

 Insurance

-If the Dealer’s face up card is an Ace, and prior to anyone receiving additional cards, you may take Insurance.
+If the dealer’s face up card is an Ace, and prior to anyone receiving additional cards, you may take Insurance.
 You may wager up to half of your Blackjack wager on the insurance line.
-If the Dealer does have Blackjack, you will lose the Blackjack wager but will win 2 to 1 on the Insurance wager.
+If the dealer does have Blackjack, you will lose the Blackjack wager but will win 2 to 1 on the Insurance wager.
 If the Dealer do not have Blackjack, the Insurance wager will lose.
-The Dealer will collect all losing wagers before continuing the round.
-If the correct amount of Insurance cannot be wager due to the limitation of the value of the chip denomination (i.e., a $7.50 bet allowing a $3.75 insurance wager), the play may wager $4.00.
+The dealer will collect all losing insurance wagers before continuing the round.
+If the correct amount of Insurance cannot be wager due to the limitation of the value of the chip denomination (i.e., a $7.50 bet allowing a $3.75 insurance wager), the player may wager $4.00.

 Even Money